igor-prusov/gitlab-runner-texlive/README.md

-This is an image based on `gitlab-runner:latest` dockerfile with additional packages which I use to build my latex documents.
+This is an image based on `gitlab-runner:latest` dockerfile with additional packages which I use to build my LaTeX documents.